technomancy/leiningen/README.md

 Leiningen installs itself on the first run of the `lein` shell script; there is no separate install script.
 Follow these instructions to install Leiningen manually:

-1. Make sure you have Java installed; version 8 is recommended at this time.
+1. Make sure you have Java installed; OpenJDK version 8 is recommended at this time.
 2. [Download the `lein` script from the `stable` branch](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein) of this project.
 3. Place it on your `$PATH`. (`~/bin` is a good choice if it is on your path.)
 4. Set it to be executable. (`chmod +x ~/bin/lein`)
 5. Run it.

-Windows users can use
-[the batch file](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat) or [Powershell version](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.ps1)
+Windows users can use the above script in the Linux subsystem or try [the batch file](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat) or [Powershell version](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.ps1) instead.
-instead.